 Winter is not far off, but with it, of course, comes wind and frost.
 At any time of the year you need to take care of your skin every day, but in winter it is especially important.
 In winter, the skin is exposed to weathered skin, the negative impact of sudden changes in temperature (at home it is dry and on the street it is wet and cold), and lack of vitamins, so becomes pale and irritated, and sometimes begins to dry and chap.
 To avoid such problems, you need to prepare carefully for the cold!
-Here are 6 tips to prepare your skin for winter.
+Here are 6 skincare tips to prepare your skin for winter.

 Change the moisturizing cream to a nourishing one and ensure you have a serum In winter, our skin becomes more sensitive, so it needs very effective protection.
 In freezing weather, a light fluid or tonic, which is ideal for summer care, will not protect our skin.
 And over-moisturising the skin (during the day) can even lead to frostbite.
 Therefore, winter cream should be nutritious and have a dense texture.
 And for extra protection, coat your face with a serum under the cream during the day and at night add a night oil on top after you moisturize.
 If the products are all high quality and organic based you should not need an extra eye cream with this combination.
+And go organic and vegan with all your personal care products to ensure safety and best possible results.

 Regularly moisturize the air in the house At temperatures below 0 degrees we can’t do without heating in our home.
 However, heaters not only heat our house, but also dry the air in it.
 And the desiccated air has a very negative impact on the condition of our skin.
 Therefore, the air must be moisturised.
-Nowadays, many air cleaners and humidifiers are a great help, but even without the acquisition of these inventions to maintain a normal level of moisture, the help of a simple container of water, near heaters or the grilles of a radiator are great for the skin.
+Nowadays, many air cleaners and humidifiers are a great help, but even without the acquisition of these inventions to maintain a normal level of moisture, the help of a simple container of water, near heaters or the grilles of a radiator are great skin tips.

 Refill your vitamins Most of the vitamins and useful minerals get into our bodies with food and water.
 So, what we eat always affects how we look.
 Our skin condition can be improved by eating “healthy” foods – vegetables, fruits, lean fish and meat, dairy products.
 Particular attention should be paid to vitamin D in winter, which prolongs the youthfulness of cells and tissues.
 It is synthesized in the skin under the influence of sunlight, and in winter with the lack of sunlight, its reserves should be replenished also through food.